AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 ### Add a header to all sources

-If you want to send a header to all sources in your mesh, you can replace the source handler name with `*`.
+To send a header to all sources in your mesh, you can replace the source handler name with `*`.
 For example:

 -  **Key**: `GGW-SH-*-trackingId`
    -  **Value**: `new-trackingId`

 This can be useful for authorization, authentication, and tracking headers that could be the same across multiple sources.
-If you want to apply a header to all sources except one, specify that source separately.
+To apply a header to all sources except one, specify that source separately.
 For example:

 -  **Key**: `GGW-SH-*-trackingId`
    -  **Value**: `new-trackingId`